akaVagh/akyfiles_cloud/README.md

 # Skyfiles

-The Skyfiles Photo Cloud application will consist of a React web application hosted on an AWS EC2 instance.
-This frontend application will allow users to upload and view their photos, which will be stored in an AWS S3 bucket.
-The application will use AWS Lambda functions for serverless processing of image uploads and other tasks, such as generating email notifications or sharing the photos.
+The Skyfiles Photo Cloud application consists of a React web application hosted on an AWS EC2 instance.
+This frontend application allows users to upload and view their photos, which are stored in an AWS S3 bucket.
+The application uses AWS Lambda functions for serverless processing of image uploads and other tasks, such as generating email notifications or sharing photos.

-AWS API Gateway will be utilized to create secure and efficient API endpoints for the React application to communicate with the Lambda functions and S3 storage.
-AWS Cognito will be integrated for user authentication and access control, ensuring that only authorized users can upload and view their photos.
-Additionally, the application will leverage AWS SNS to send notifications to users when specific events occur, such as successful image uploads or when new photos are available for viewing.
+AWS API Gateway is utilized to create secure and efficient API endpoints for the React application to communicate with the Lambda functions and S3 storage.
+AWS Cognito is integrated for user authentication and access control, ensuring that only authorized users can upload and view their photos.
+Additionally, the application leverages AWS SNS to send notifications to users when specific events occur, such as successful image uploads or when new photos are available for viewing.
 Key Features:
 1. User authentication and authorization with AWS Cognito
 2. Image upload and storage in AWS S3